deeplearning4j/deeplearning4j-examples/tutorials/README.md

 ## Prerequisites

 While Deeplearning4j has been written in Java, the advantage of the Java Virtual Machine (JVM) is you can import and share code in any other JVM language.
-These tutorials are written in Scala, the de facto standard for data science in the java environment.
+These tutorials are written in Scala, the de facto standard for data science in the Java environment.
 There's nothing stopping you from using any other interpreter such as Java, Kotlin, or Clojure.

 You may want to read some resources on how the JVM works before using these tutorials.
 Knowing the basic terms such as classpath, virtual machine, "strongly-typed" languages, and functional programming will help you debug and expand on the knowledge you learn here.
-If you don't know Scala and aren't sure if you can learn it, Coursera has a great course named [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1) on the language.
+If you don't know Scala and aren't sure if you can learn it, Coursera has a great course named [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1).

 ### Install Apache Zeppelin